-Substance abuse is on the rise in most age and gender groups in the United States and that includes America’s teen population.
-While certain categories of drugs have leveled off, alcohol, inhalants and prescription opiate use has continued to climb.
-These substances pose a serious threat to teen’s health and well being.
+Substance abuse is on the rise in most age and gender groups in the United States, and that includes America’s teen population.
+While certain categories of drugs have leveled off, alcohol, inhalants and prescription opiate use have continued to climb.
+These substances pose a serious threat to the health and well-being of America’s teens.

 Teen Substance Abuse by the Numbers

 According to the US Center for Disease Control, approximately 75 percent of teenagers have tried alcohol.
 More frightening is the fact that over 25 percent have recently engaged in an act of binge drinking.
 Alcohol-related car crashes are the leading cause of death among teens and young adults in this country, so these numbers are incredibly worrisome.
 Over 35 percent of teens have used marijuana at least once, and almost 20 percent of teens currently use it regularly.